 Establish metrics and stay on top of them

 It’s too easy to get distracted by more pressing needs when new business isn’t measured and held to milestones, deadlines, and results.
 Things have a way of slipping when there is no accountability.
-Keep a schedule of processes, projects, dates, and expected outcomes that can be measured, quantified and reported.
+Keep a schedule of processes, projects, dates, and expected outcomes that can be measured, quantified, and reported.
 Stick to weekly status meetings with a simple reporting format so that it doesn’t require too much prep time.
 Identify and problems and together figure out how to solve them.
-Make it a top agency priority and take ownership in the process and the results.
+Make it a top agency priority and take ownership of the process and the results.
 New business is a team effort and managed like you would any client team.

 Dedicate time to long term opportunities

-It is easy to get caught up in the day to day battle for new business.
+It is easy to get caught up in the day-to-day battle for new business.
 After all, who doesn’t want new revenue now?
 There is always something more that can be done to move a languishing prospect along or breakthrough on a hot tip.
-However, it is equally important to spend time on long term prospects.
+However, it is equally important to spend time on long-term prospects.
 That’s the only way to ensure your pipeline remains healthy tomorrow.
 Prospect who aren’t ready to engage because they have an agency contract until next year or have no budget until the fourth quarter likely forgets about you between now and then.
 Investing time developing and executing a long-term strategy to stay in front of them will help make sure you will be on their list when the time comes.
 It is surprising how many new business people spend time only on what is in front of them.
 Make sure to divide new business time on both short and long-term prospecting.

-Referrals are the most abundant source of new opportunity.
+Referrals are the most abundant source of new opportunities.
 The more extensive and more active the network, the more referrals will come.
-If you and your agency leadership aren’t proactive with their network of friends, colleagues, clients and past associations, the agency is losing out.
+If you and your agency leadership aren’t proactive with their network of friends, colleagues, clients, and past associations, the agency is losing out.
 Many people don’t like networking because it feels like selling, but it doesn’t have to.
 Reach out by asking what your contact has been up to, what’s new in their life or business.
 Then share a few new successes at the agency and leave it at that.
 Your goal is to stay top of mind so that when they hear of a potential new opportunity, they will remember to pass your name along.
-Dedicate a set amount of time every week to networking, put it on the calendar and hold your leaders accountable for the same.
+Dedicate a set amount of time every week to networking, put it on the calendar, and hold your leaders accountable for the same.

 Reward effort as well as the outcome.